github/codeql/docs/language/codeql-cli/using-the-codeql-cli/creating-codeql-query-suites.rst

 To match a constraint, a metadata value must match one of the strings or regular expressions.
 When there is more than one metadata key, each key must be matched.
-For more information about query metadata properties, see ":doc:`Metadata for CodeQL queries
+For more information about query metadata properties, see ":ref:`Metadata for CodeQL queries
-<writing-codeql-queries:codeql-queries/metadata-for-codeql-queries>`."
+<metadata-for-codeql-queries>`."

 In addition to metadata tags, the keys in the constraint block can also be: